ghent360/PrntrBoard/README.md

   + No sd-card
   + No display support

+I use the daily build of KiCad (soon to be released V5) - let me know if you have trouble openning the files.

-Once the design is validated I would add support for NUCLEO-144 kits, these have much mode avaliable I/O pins, which would enable more extruders, SD-card and LCD screen utilities to be added.
+Once the design is validated I would add support for NUCLEO-144 kits, these have many mode avaliable I/O pins, which would enable more extruders, SD-card and LCD screen utilities to be added.
+The downside is that they are quite big and I'm trying to limit the design to 10x10cm to reduce the cost of the PCB fabrication.

+The current desing is using 4 layer board, 6/6 mil clearance, 15 mil via hole size and 25 mil via diameter.

 There are two active breanches:
   + tmc2130 - the board design for TMC2130 series drivers